Audio Karate: History

+Audio Karate appeared during the Warped Tour.

 In January 2004, the group played on the Japanese leg of Warped Tour.
 After the heavy touring, the band decided to take a break to write their next record.
 The result was an album named Lady Melody that was produced by Bill Stevenson of the Descendents.
 "Jesus Is Alive and Well (and Living in Mexico)" was posted online on April 3, 2004.
 A music video was released for the song on May 7, 2004.
 They went on a US tour with Denver Harbor, who dropped off partway through the trek and was replaced by Dynamite Boy and Sing the Body Electric.
 Lady Melody was originally scheduled for release on May 18, it was eventually released on June 1, 2004 on Kung Fu Records.
 Lady Melody is considered a much darker and angrier record than Space Camp.
 In June and July 2004, the band toured with Say Anything, Lances Hero, and MC Lars.
 In August and September 2004, they went on tour with Tsunami Bomb, Pipedown and Time in Malta.
 At the end of the year, the band announced that they would take a "vacation".

 On October 15, 2006 Audio Karate updated their fans via a blog entry on their MySpace page.
 The entry stated that vocalist/guitarist Arturo Barrios & guitarist Jason Camacho are writing the soundtrack to an independent movie titled "Maquillaje", a dark movie about botched love and suicide.
 It is directed by Marcial Rios, a friend of the band.
 The film is done entirely in Spanish.
 The music that they are writing for the movie doesn't sound like the typical Audio Karate songs; most of the songs have been fueled by heavy drinking.
 They also mentioned that they are working on a new album, but they don't know when it will be coming out, or when they will be able to go on tour again.
 On November 7, 2008, two songs were posted on the group's Myspace profile, "Lovely Residence" and "I Don't Know Sorry".